Geometry-of-numbers methods in the cusp: Introduction

 \subsubsection{The critical dichotomy}

 Let $(G,W)$ be a coregular representation with space of relative invariants $U$, and suppose that a family of arithmetic objects can be parametrized in terms of certain $G(\Z)$-orbits on $W(\Z)$.
-Further suppose that the space $U(\R)$ admits a natural notion of height, and define the height of (the $G(\R)$-orbit of) an element $w \in W(\R)$ to be the height of the image of $w$ under the natural map $\on{Spec} \Z[W] \to U$.
+We note that a natural source of examples of such coregular representations are {\it prehomogeneous} representations, i.e., the ring of relative invariants is generated by a single element, usually called the {\it discriminant}.

+Further suppose that the space $U(\R)$ admits a natural notion of height, and define the height of (the $G(\R)$-orbit of) an element $w \in W(\R)$ to be the height of the image of $w$ under the natural map $W(\R) \to U(\R)$.
+In the prehomogeneous case, this height is usually taken to be the absolute value of the discriminant.
 Under the above assumptions, the problem of counting arithmetic objects in the family with bounded height can be translated into the problem of counting lattice points of bounded height in a fundamental domain $\mc{D}$ for the action of $G(\Z)$ on $W(\R)$.
 This latter problem is complicated by the fact that the fundamental domains $\mc{D}$ is usually not compact, even for the subset $\mc{D}_X$ of points in $\mc{D}$ with height less than $X$.
 Indeed, the height-bounded fundamental domain $\mc{D}_X$ typically consists of a bounded region known as the \emph{main body}, along with one or more \emph{cusps}, which are long tentacle-like regions going off to infinity.

 Surprisingly, in most of the coregular representations considered in the literature thus far, the following dichotomy holds: \begin{enumerate}[leftmargin=20pt] \item A proportion of $100\%$ of irreducible orbits lie in the main body; and a proportion of $100\%$ of points in the main body are irreducible. \item A proportion of $100\%$ of reducible orbits lie in the cusp; and a proportion of $100\%$ of points in the cusp are reducible. \end{enumerate} If Properties (1) and (2) above hold, then the count of points in the main body of $\mc{D}_X$ gives an asymptotic for the number of irreducible $G(\Z)$-orbits on $W(\Z)$ having height less than $X$.
 This main body count can be determined in a systematic way: using geometry-of-numbers methods, the count can be expressed in terms of the volume of the main body, and this volume can then be computed by performing a suitable change-of-variables.
 The difficulty in counting the reducible orbits, which predominate in the cusp(s) of $\mc{D}_X$, is that geometry-of-numbers methods do not directly apply in such regions.
 In fact, the asymptotic count of reducible orbits is {\it not} given in terms of the volume of the corresponding cuspidal regions.
 In the examples treated in this paper, we find that the volume of the cuspidal region is an underestimate, and that the actual answer is given in terms of a certain weighted volume.